Woman having neurological rehabilitationMotion rehab physiotherapist and patient

 Yes, there are many MS support groups where individuals can connect with others facing similar challenges, share experiences, and access valuable information and resources.
 MOTIONrehab would recommend liaising with the MS Society or the MS Trust as a starting point and they will direct you to a local resource.

-For more information about how MOTIONrehab can help with Multiple Sclerosis, please feel free to get in touch with us by giving us a call, or alternatively fill out the form here and we’ll get back to you as soon as possible.
+For more information about how MOTIONrehab can help with Multiple Sclerosis (MS) Rehabilitation, please feel free to get in touch with us by giving us a call, or alternatively fill out the form here and we’ll get back to you as soon as possible.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.